vchavkov/fork-oneuptime/HelmChart/Public/README.md

-# Helm Chart for CBSUptime
+# Helm Chart for CBS Uptime

-This repository is used to host all the helm-charts for CBSUptime.
+This repository is used to host all the helm-charts for CBS Uptime.

 ### Helm Packages